-(iii) Has a current officer list on file in the Alabama PTA office, and
+(iii) Has a current officer list on file in the Alabama PTA office

-(iv) Has By-Laws which have been updated within the last three (3) years on file in the Alabama PTA Office
+(iv) Must have bylaws which have been updated within the last three (3) years, on file in the Alabama PTA Office

-(v) Has maintained its 501c(3) tax exempt status or is actively working with the IRS to have its tax exempt status reinstated.
+(v) Must maintain its 501©(3) tax exempt status or be actively working in conjunction with Alabama PTA to have it's tax exempt status reinstated (See Standing Rules)

-(vi) Has maintained membership levels as follows: A minimum of 15 members for schools with enrollment of 200 or less students, 25 members for schools with enrollment of 201 to 500 students, and 50 members for schools with enrollment of greater than 500 students, and
+(vi) Must maintain membership levels as follows: A minimum of 15 members for schools with enrollment of 200 or less students, 25 members for schools with enrollment of 201 to 500 students, and 50 members for schools with enrollment of greater than 500 students

 PTA units must be in good standing to participate in grants, awards, and other PTA programs such as Reflections.